matpalm/diy_twitter_client/README.md

 firstly reset the follow/crawl queues with
 > $ ./who_to_follow_next.rb reset

 (note: this doesn't clear any cached tweets / user info / training data

-add some people to look at the tweets of, make sure you add people you'd like as well as people you wouldn't like
+add some people to look at the tweets of
 > $ ./who_to_follow_next.rb add positive hadoop peteskomoroch mrflip

->
+and make sure you add people you'd like as well as people you wouldn't like (for balanced training data)
 > $ ./who_to_follow_next.rb add negative PerezHilton britneyspears

-walk the twitter friend graph a bit to decide who else to crawl tweets of. a single step takes the most/least friended of the positive/negative set and adds them to the crawl (ie 4 new users to crawl) (needs a better explanation, this makes no sense and i wrote the code about an hour ago... just run it, it's awesome)
+walk the twitter friend graph a bit to decide who else to crawl tweets of. a single step takes the most/least friended of the positive/negative set and adds them to the crawl (ie 4 new users to crawl)

+(this needs a better explanation, this makes no sense and i wrote the code about an hour ago... just run it, it's awesome)
 > $ ./who_to_follow_next.rb step 3

 ### part two, crawling some tweets